There’s a difference between a satisfied customer and a loyal customer, says Shep Hyken, customer service expert.

 - Segment your email lists.
 If you are using email marketing (and you should because this somewhat traditional strategy boasts a 4,400% ROI), you need to segment your contact list based on different parameters and personalize your outreach to the fullest.
-Email marketing software like Moosend which is a great MailChimp alternative allows you to do just that.
+Email analytics and marketing software like Moosend which is a great MailChimp alternative allows you to do just that.
 While it’s true that all your prospects are interested in your brand, they might not be interested in the same products or services.
 For example, if you’re offering a 50% discount for womenswear, your male recipients will consider an email with such a deal to be spam.
 The same goes for your Facebook and other ads.
 Targeting will be successful only if you hyper-personalize your offer.
 You can visit LiveAgent to learn more.

 - Use product recommendations.
 Amazon generates 35% of its revenue through personalized customer recommendations.
 By offering your prospects items similar to those they have already bought or viewed, you’re increasing the odds that they’ll make a purchase.
 This tactic removes friction from the buyer’s journey and streamlines their search for the products they’re interested in.